cancer-mars-shot-white-600

 We believe that AI has a large potential to unleash targeted therapies and immunotherapy's dormant potential.
 Therefore, a part of our research strategy is focused on supporting the development of AI models, trained and validated on patient collected data and real-life scenarios and outcomes.
 Our ultimate goal is to deliver accurate and efficient personalized predictions of a patient's response to a certain immunotherapy.

-Our goal is to create a genetic database of genetic variants associated with cancer predisposition in the Ukrainian and Turkish populations.
+Our goal is to create a genetic database of genetic variants associated with cancer predisposition in the American, Ukrainian and Turkish populations.
 To this end, we will collect and analyze single-nucleotide polymorphism (SNP) data from previous GenomeWide Association Studies (GWAS) and expression data (QTL database, GTEx database) to identify the most common genome alterations in cancer patients.
 As a second step, we plan to collect our proprietary SNP library from cancer blood samples to predict recurrence-free survival and appropriate treatment plans for cancer patients.

-Aim 5: Identify somatic mutations in Ukrainian and Turkish cancer patients using Next Generation Sequencing (NGS) techniques
+Aim 5: Identify somatic mutations in American, Ukrainian and Turkish cancer patients using Next Generation Sequencing (NGS) techniques

 Aim 6: Educate patients and society about the importance of biobanks and how they support cutting-edge biomedical research